Research-oriented AI and mathematical thinking program for highly motivated students

 Program virtual robots using Scratch and Python while learning sensors, movement, and control logic.

-Highly motivated students from K8 - K12 who are interested in AI, mathematics, and research-oriented learning are encouraged to apply.
+Highly motivated students from Grades 6 - 12 who are interested in AI, mathematics, and research-oriented learning are encouraged to apply.

 No. We welcome beginners as long as they are eager to learn and committed to problem solving.